GauravDhuri/missingskill-learning/linux/linux.md

 * <span class="list">Free Software Licensing</span>

   <span class="highlight">Linux is completely free</span> and users do not need to pay for anything .
 All the basic software required by a user and even an advanced user are available.
-Even the equivalent of professional software for desktop pubblishing, photo editing, audio editing and video editing are available.
+Even the equivalent of professional software for desktop publishing, photo editing, audio editing and video editing are available.

   This feature is especially useful for commercial organizations such as Schools, Businesses and I.T Companies.
-Compare it to Windows OS whose Basic version can costs upto Rs 9,299.00 and Pro version can cost upto Rs 22,799.00 for a single PC.
-Imagine, a Company (assuming to have atleast 10 employees) must spend a minimum of Rs 9,29,900.00 to get started.
+Compare it to Windows OS whose Basic version can costs up to Rs 9,299.00 and Pro version can cost up to Rs 22,799.00 for a single PC.
+Imagine, a Company (assuming to have at least 10 employees) must spend a minimum of Rs 9,29,900.00 to get started.

 * <span class="list">Access to Open Source</span>